PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 <h3>Velde</h3>
 <p>"Grow.
 Spread.
 Thrive."
 <ul>
-  <li>An immense arboreal realm filled with twisting trunks and vines and obscenely fruiting canopies, Beautiful, if sinister in that it never stops moving, stops seeking, stops wanting more.</li>
+  <li>An immense arboreal realm filled with twisting trunks and vines and obscenely fruiting canopies, Beautiful, if sinister in that it never stops moving, stops seeking, stops wanting more.
+Velde is beautiful from a distance, though people not native to the realm are put off by the deep seated societal pressure to create by any means.</li>
   <li>Velde doesn't have a specific coinage, relying entirely on barter for created objects</li>
   <li>Native Inhabitants: Flower Dragons</li>
   <li>Capital City: Veradas